programminghistorian/jekyll/new-lesson-workflow.md

 We do insist that all lessons have a clearly defined goal and are written with a particular audience in mind.
 Lessons should explain at the outset exactly what skills or results they will impart; lessons should conclude only after they have provided a tangible skill to the reader.

-You can get a better sense of what we're looking for by reading our [reviewer guidlines][reviewer-guidelines].
+You can get a better sense of what we're looking for by reading our [reviewer guidlines][reviewer-guidelines] or looking at our [published lessons](lessons).

 # Formatting your Lesson for Publication